 This information helps cities and operations managers to take action before and during emergency flooding occurs and to avoid dangerous spills and polluted runoff.Reliable GIS mapping and monitoring tools help collect data in real-time on such existing systems to monitor catch basins and existing stormwater flows, direction, and quantity.
 Click To Tweet

 Digitized maps of an existing facility’s infrastructure and stormwater drainage system enable field crews to quickly locate and inspect the condition and status of pipelines and catch basins.
 Armed with this data, they can conduct routine maintenance and take action during rainstorm periods.

 Local governments and utilities can analyze data gathered via GIS technology and immediately identify problem areas.
-Armed with historical and current data, cities can develop capital improvement projects to improve wastewater treatment facilities and drainage systems.
+Using historical and current data, cities can develop capital improvement projects to improve wastewater treatment facilities and drainage systems.

 The City of Mission Viejo uses Nobel Systems’ GeoViewer, a real-time and GIS-based utility management application, to monitor the city’s storm system layers.
 Joe Ames, the city’s assistant city engineer, says his department uses GeoViewer to view tributaries and catch basins.
 The city can see storm drain water flows throughout its entire system.

 “The map we have allows us to see what areas we maintain and don’t; visually seeing if an area is maintained; then decide to refer issues,” Ames said.